How Low Can You Go?: A Clinician's Overview of Anemia

 • Chronic onset

-• Fatigue (most common), dizziness, shortness of breath*, headache*, and arrhythmias*, difficulty concentrating, and pale/cold skin [*especially with exercise]
+• Fatigue (most common), dizziness, shortness of breath*, headache*, arrhythmias*, difficulty concentrating, and pale/cold skin [*especially with exercise]

 In addition, some specific types of anemia can present in unique ways.